 The final piece of the puzzle fell into place by manipulating digital images of the X-rays.
 MacBeth lifted out the middle section of the top painting, the compressed nativity scene, and pushed the remaining four panels together to create a different, self-contained tableau.
 Now the central figure was Christ’s legs, apparently nailed to a cross.
 Why did Tintoretto alter his painting so radically?
 Ilchman has no shortage of theories.
 Perhaps his client abandoned the commission or refused to pay for it.
 Maybe the painting was finished but got damaged.
 Or maybe he wasn't satisfied with it but saw an opportunity later to make money by reconfiguring it, "hoping that a few existing figures could hold together a new picture which contained lots of additions by workshop assistants."

-And where is the missing upper part of the original painting?
-Ilchman agreed "This is a great mystery.
+Where is the missing upper part of the original painting?
+Ilchman noted "This is a great mystery.
 But given Tintoretto's thrifty nature, I like to think that he didn't waste any canvas, and it's underneath some other painting, perhaps in a church in Venice."
 Happily for us, the Tintoretto discovery has inspired the organisers to create a separate room dedicated to the technical examination of the paintings, including the Nativity X-rays that show the change of plans.

-Titian, Tintoretto, Veronese: Rivals in Renaissance Venice opens at Boston's MFA on 15th March, 2009.
+Titian, Tintoretto, Veronese: Rivals in Renaissance Venice at Boston's MFA in March, 2009.

 15th c. sauna found in Mexico City